JeventJN/XMaS/README.md

     https://github.com/FrenricoChang/XMaS/assets/99463854/4d868275-60f1-4fcd-afbc-23ac567ed15e

-- They can also use the "Request Leader Access" feature on the profile page to apply as the leader of the Xtra they are following.
+- They can also use the "Request Leader Access" feature on the Profile Page to apply as the leader of the Xtra they are following.

     https://github.com/FrenricoChang/XMaS/assets/99463854/32ccd6e4-c0ec-4f8c-abc5-643ed1d3cb08